 Method #1: Follow the money

-The same theory applies to finding a profitable niche.
+The same goes to finding a profitable niche.
 We simply look for industries where advertisers are spending boatloads of money.
 It’s basic business sense.
 Advertisers would not invest that much money unless the ads are bringing back positive ROI.

 You can then use Google Keyword Planner to guesstimate the average price of a click for that search term and predict how much you can earn per Google Adsense click*; and hence how much you can earn via selling ad space.

-Note that there are no clear rules written but rough estimation (correct me if I’m wrong), Google pays 30 – 50% of cost per click to Adsense Publishers.
+Note that there are no clear rules written but rough estimation, Google pays 30 – 50% of cost per click to Adsense Publishers.

-Another way to determine how much (and more importantly, where) advertisers are spending on PPC ads is via SpyFu.
+Another way to determine how much (and more importantly, where) advertisers are spending on pay-per-click (PPC) ads is via SpyFu.

 Spyfu, originally GoogSpy, is a search analytics tool that shows the keywords that advertisers are buying on Google Adwords.
-It is the most accurate tool I’ve ever used.
 I use it every time I need to research a niche in depth.

-The following images demonstrate how you can make use of Spyfu (free search).
-These niches were found when I was doing research for this article – each of these searches take less than 5 minutes to complete.
+Images below are some examples I found using Spyfu Free Search.
+Each of these searches take less than 5 minutes to complete – and I can learned about the profitability of a niche by just looking at these stats.
 There are more valuable details if we go beyond the free search but we will stick to the free edition for now.
 To do your own research, simply key in your competitors (or the big players in your shortlisted niche) domain into the search bar.

 Login to CJ.com and search for merchants in the niche you are studying.